saraswatpuneet/MRC_Thoughts/README.md

 # MRC_Thoughts
-Some posts around MRC and its usages and ideation
+Some posts around MRC and its usages and ideation.

+## MRC